cognitedata/reveal/README.md

 This repo is configured as a template, so it's easy to get started.
 Simply go to the [create repo page] and select "cognitedata/react-demo-app" as a template.

+## Some quick things to remember after cloning this

+- Update the `.github/CODEOWNERS` files to list your teams email.
+- Modify the tokens and names in the `Jenkinsfile`
+- Customise this `README.md` file!

 ### Run e2e tests with testcafe

 End-to-end tests are written and run using the [Testcafe](https://github.com/DevExpress/testcafe) testing framework.
 They are stored in `/testcafe`.